 We anticipate continuing our engagement of third parties to provide our clinical supply as we advance our product candidates into and through clinical development, and we depend on third parties to produce and maintain sufficient quantities of material to supply our clinical trials.
 If these third parties do not produce and maintain adequate supplies of clinical material, our development efforts could be significantly delayed, or could incur substantially higher costs.
 We expect in the future to use third parties for the manufacture of our product candidates for clinical testing, as well as for commercial manufacture.
 We plan to enter into long-term supply agreements with several manufacturers for commercial supplies.
 We may be unable to reach agreement on satisfactory terms with contract manufacturers to manufacture our product candidates.
 Additionally, the facilities to manufacture our product candidates must be the subject of a satisfactory inspection before the FDA or other regulatory authorities approve a marketing authorization for the product candidate manufactured at that facility.
-We will depend on these third-party manufacturers for compliance with the FDA's and international regulatory authority requirements for the manufacture of our finished products.
+We will depend on these third-party manufacturers for compliance with the FDA's and international regulatory authority requirements for the manufacturer of our finished products.
 We do not control the manufacturing process of, and are completely dependent on, our contract manufacturers for compliance with cGMP.
 If our manufacturers cannot successfully manufacture material that conforms to our specifications and the FDA and other regulatory authorities' cGMP requirements, they will not be able to secure and/or maintain regulatory approval for their manufacturing facilities.
-In addition, we have no control over the ability of our contract manufacturers to maintain adequate quality control, quality assurance and qualified personnel.
-If the FDA or a comparable foreign regulatory authority does not approve these facilities for the manufacture of our product candidates or if it withdraws any such approval in the future, we may need to find alternative manufacturing facilities, which would significantly impact our ability to develop, obtain regulatory approval for or market our product candidates, if approved, and may subject us to recalls or enforcement action for products already on the market.
+In addition, we have one control over the ability of our contract manufacturers to maintain adequate quality control, quality assurance and qualified personnel.
+If the FDA or a comparable foreign regulatory authority does not approve these facilities for the manufacture of our product candidates or if it withdraws any such approval in the future, we may nee